kaka8shagy/namaste-react/README.md

 - Use https://corsproxy.io/ like this https://corsproxy.io/?url=https://example.com
 - CorsProxy allows web applications to securely access resources from different domains, overcoming browser restrictions.
 - This will help you with localhost as well as cross origin requests

+## Routing in React
+- useEffect is called
+    - everytime the component is rendered when no dependency array
+    - only once on intial render when empty dependency array
+    - called only when dependency changes when dependency array has values
+- Always have useState on the top of component code
+- Never use hooks inside if else